mrazomej/phd/src/chapter_05/section_03_model.md

 $$
 where $\Gamma(\cdot)$ is the gamma function, and $F_1^1$ is the confluent hypergeometric function of the first kind.
-This rather complicated expression will aid us to find parameter values for the rates.
+This rather complicated expression will aid us in finding parameter values for the rates.
 The inferred rates
 $k^{(p)}_{\text{on}}$, $k^{(p)}_{\text{off}}$ and $r_m$ will be expressed in
 units of the mRNA degradation rate $\gamma _m$.
 This is because the model in Eq.
-$\ref{eq:two_state_mRNA}$ is homogeneous in time, meaning that if we divide all rates by a constant it would be equivalent to multiplying the characteristic time scale by the same constant.
+$\ref{eq:two_state_mRNA}$ is homogeneous in time, meaning that if we divide all rates by a constant, it would be equivalent to multiplying the characteristic time scale by the same constant.
 As we will discuss in the next section, Eq.
 $\ref{eq:two_state_mRNA}$ has degeneracy in the parameter values.
 What this means is that a change in one of the parameters, specifically $r_m$, can be compensated by a change in another parameter, specifically
-$k^{(p)}_{\text{off}}$, to obtain the exact same distribution.
-To work around this intrinsic limitation of the model we will include in our inference prior information from what we know from equilibrium-based models.
+$k^{(p)}_{\text{off}}$, to obtain the same distribution.
+To work around this intrinsic limitation of the model, we will include information from what we know from equilibrium-based models in our inference prior.

 ### Bayesian parameter inference of RNAP rates

-In order to make progress at inferring the unregulated promoter state transition rates, we make use of the single-molecule mRNA FISH data from Jones et al.
+To make progress at inferring the unregulated promoter state transition rates, we make use of the single-molecule mRNA FISH data from Jones et al.
 [@Jones2014a]. [@Fig:ch5_fig01] shows the distribution of mRNA per cell for the *lacUV5* promoter used for our inference.
 This promoter, being very strong, has a mean copy number of $\langle m \rangle \approx 18$ mRNA/cell.

-![***lacUV5* mRNA per cell distribution.** Data from [@Jones2014a] of the unregulated *lacUV5* promoter as inferred from single molecule mRNA FISH.
+![***lacUV5* mRNA per cell distribution.** Data from [@Jones2014a] of the unregulated *lacUV5* promoter as inferred from single-molecule mRNA FISH.
 The Python code [(`ch5_fig01.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS01.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig01){#fig:ch5_fig01 short-caption="lacUV5* mRNA per cell distribution"}

-Having this data in hand we now turn to Bayesian parameter inference.
+Having this data in hand, we now turn to Bayesian parameter inference.
 Writing Bayes theorem we have
 $$
   P(k^{(p)}_{\text{on}}, k^{(p)}_{\text{off}}, r_m \mid D) =